aritram1/learnJS/AJAX/How to use fetch API - A detail guide.md

 .catch(error=>{
     console.log(error);
 });

-In next script we will go through how we can use 3rd party supporting libraries for efficient request response management.
 ```
+In next script we will go through how we can use 3rd party JS libraries (e.g axios) for better graded request response management.

 # References:
 - MDN on Header() built in object